Responsible Gambling in the US – Full Guide for 2024

 How to Protect Children from Gambling

-Thanks to the safe nicotine delivery system of vaping, cigarette smoking among high school children has almost been eradicated, according to sources.
+Thanks to the safe nicotine delivery system of vaping, cigarette smoking among high school children has almost been eradicated.
 Unfortunately, there is no safe gambling product available which could have the same results.
 Child gambling remains a stubborn and worrying problem.

 According to statistics kids may be more prone to gambling than to drinking, smoking or drugs.
 They appear less prepared to handle and understand the risks of gambling and it is worth parents preparing themselves.
 Below we offer a few tips that could help you talk to your child about the risks of gambling